Koofii/chat-application/README.md

 # chat-application
 Groupproject

-This is an educational group project made by Robert, Johan and Kristoffer.
+This is project is part of our Education.
+Made by Robert, Johan and Kristoffer